-It is not clear whether this accident occurred in Joseph's teenager years in Pennsylvania during the 1890's, or later when he spent a year or two in Ohio, circa 1898, or even later during in his earliest married years in Watson, West Virginia, after 1900.
-By 1902, Joseph was a coal miner in West Virginia, so the accident would have occurred prior to that.
+It is not clear whether this accident occurred in Joseph's youth in Pennsylvania, or later when he spent a year or two in Ohio or even later during in his earliest married years in Watson, West Virginia.
+Since Joseph was able to serve in the US Army Cavalry in the years 1898-1899, it is likely this accident occurred at a later time when he was living in West Virginia.